Kloudless/meeting-scheduler/README.md

 }
 ```

-Please refer to the [source code](src/view/less/variables.less) to see available
-variables and their purposes.
-Note that you do not need to write `@` when
-specifying variable names, and you need to add extra quotes for string
+Notes:
+* It is unnecessary to include the `@` symbol usually prefixed to LESS
+  variable names when specifying the variable names as attributes in the
+  `customStyleVars` object.
-properties such as font family and font face url.
+* String properties such as the font family and font face URL require an
+  **additional** set of quotes surrounding the text value.

 ### And More...